 - Large agencies start from around £1,000 per month.

 1) Freelancers, web designers or uncertified agencies:

-- Advertising spend of the client is often less than £1K per month
+- The advertising budget for the client is often less than £1,000 per month.

-- Usually, work with local business service providers that want to advertise in their local city.
+- Often work with local service providers that want to advertise in their local city.

-- Usually, work with niche e-commerce retailers with products of limited demand.
+- Often work with niche e-commerce retailers with products of limited demand.

 - It is good for the client to check possible advertising certifications